Congressional District # 01

 Site groundwater was contaminated with volatile organic compounds (VOCs) including 1,1,2,2-tetrachloroethene (PCE), trichloroethene (TCE), cis-1,2-dichloroethene (DCE), and vinyl chloride (VC); and heavy metals, including arsenic, cadmium, and chromium.
 VOCs were also detected in soil at the site.

 In the 1980s, the MPCA and the Minnesota Department of Health confirmed contamination of groundwater in the vicinity of the dump and in one municipal well, which was subsequently closed.
-In 1986, MPCA issued a Request For Response Action to the city of Windom and the Toro Company.
-The City of Windom and Toro Company completed a remedial investigation (RI) in 1987, a feasibility study (FS) in 1988, and a remedial action (RA) plan in 1989.
-In 1989, MPCA issued a Record of Decision (ROD) for the site which selected construction of a new cap for the landfill and treatment and monitoring of groundwater.
+In 1986, MPCA issued a Request For Response Action to the City of Windom and the Toro Company.
+The City of Windom and Toro Company completed an investigation of the site in 1987 and evaluated alternatives for cleanup.
+In 1989, MPCA issued a cleanup decision for the site which selected construction of a new cap for the dump and extraction, treatment and monitoring of groundwater.

 ContactsRemedial Project Manager, U.S. EPA

 Community Involvement Coordinator, U.S. EPA

 Don De Blasio